-Koolway Sports offers an adaptive clothing range ideal for disabled individuals that enjoy spending time outdoors.
+Koolway Sports offers an adaptive clothing range ideal for disabled individuals who enjoy outdoor activities.

 Their range includes water and wind-resistant leggings, custom-made jackets, and water-resistant nonambulatory boots (that keep the feet protected and warm while exposed to the elements).

-99% of the product range is custom made.
-They use virtual meetings to help with fittings and to answer questions that may arise during the process of ordering.
+99% of the product range is custom-made.
+They use virtual meetings to help with fittings and answer questions that may arise during the ordering process.

 While the brand is aimed at younger customers, Koolway also offers several outwear choices for the senior and adult disabled population.